The Boy Is Mine…

 Then after Ellen takes off, Beth leaves her older boy in charge of his wee brother in the busy hotel lobby for a short time.
 She returns a short time later to find the three-year-old has gone missing.
 His older brother is unaware of where his brother has gone.

-After Ben is not found in the building, this situation now the stuff of nightmares.
+After Ben is not found in the building, this situation is now the stuff of nightmares.
 This family not knowing if Ben is dead or alive.
 The poor mother is quizzed by the media and police.
 As the hours go by and he’s still not found, the cops, headed by Detective Candy Bliss (Whoopi Goldberg) take over the case.

 However, it’s learned Candy has questioned all the attendees.
 After Beth’s interviews in the press and on TV, it seems that the child has disappeared without a trace.
 Beth falls slowly into a near-catatonic depression, She takes to her bed losing interest in her life and family.
-This a traumatic time for the family and their close relatives.
+This is a traumatic time for the family and their close relatives.

 The plot then moves on nine years later, the family have moved house.
 Pat now owns a restaurant.
 Beth appears to be in a better place mentally having a renewed interest in her photographic career.
 A young boy visits the Cappadora home offering to mow their lawn.
 Beth instinctively believing this child Sam is, in fact, her long lost child Ben.

 Sam lives with his father near the family but cannot remember life as a Cappadora.
 He is identified as Ben through his fingerprints.
-He also has an uncanny resemblance to a time-lapsed picture of how Sam would look like as an older boy.
+He also has an uncanny resemblance to a time-lapsed picture of how Sam would look as an older boy.

 In conversation with the police and Beth it is revealed from speaking to the child’s adoptive “father”, George Karras (John Kapelos) that this child was kidnapped by his now-deceased wife – who had mental health problems – at the school reunion.
 Karras’ wife was Cecil Lockhart – that celebrity classmate – who took the child and passed him off as her own child, later marrying George.